edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

 - `bypass_cache`: A boolean value that, when set to `true`, bypasses the cache for the fetch request, ensuring the request is sent directly to the origin and the response is not stored in the cache.

 These caching options provide you with granular control over how your fetch requests are cached and served, allowing you to optimize the performance of your edge function.

+### Cache Behavior

+Edge function subrequests are cached at the edge for 5 minutes by default.
+This means that if you make a fetch request to the same URL within 5 minutes, the response will be served from the cache instead of going to the origin.
+This behavior can be overridden by specifying the `bypass_cache` option.
+Cache directives from the origin response will also be respected as follows:

+- If the origin responds with a `Cache-Control` HTTP header containing valid directives, these directives will be respected.
+For example:
+  - With `Cache-Control: max-age=60, s-maxage=900`, the fetch request will be cached for 15 minutes, considering `s-maxage=900`.
+  - With `Cache-Control: max-age=600`, the response will be cached for 10 minutes, considering `max-age=600`.
+  - With `Cache-Control: no-store, no-cache`, the response will not be cached.
+- If no `Cache-Control` header is present, the CDN will look at other headers and information to determine if the request should be cached.
+These parameters include the HTTP method, response status code, `Date` header, `Last-Modified` header, etc.
+- If the CDN determines that the response can be cached, it will be cached for 5 minutes on the edge.
+- If the response is cached based on the above logic, subsequent fetch requests will fetch from the cache, and only go to the origin if the response has expired or doesn't exist in the cache.

 ## Testing Locally {/* testing-locally */}